 Refer to the permissions change log to determine what roles and permissions have changed recently.

-If you no longer want people in your organization to use the role,
+If you no longer want people in your organization to use a custom role, you can

 - Some predefined roles contain permissions that are not permitted in custom roles.
 To check whether you can use a specific permission in a custom role, see Support level for permissions in custom roles.